adrianbouza/adrianbouza.github.io/about.md

 I have a degree in Computing Engineer and I also have work for almost a year as a Software Developer.
 I've tried many technologies especially in the field of Web Applications, I'm no expert but I try to learn something new in each project that I make.

+As much as I love Game Developing, right now it is more of a hobby, most of my time I work as a Software Developer, designing and mantaining Web Applications.
+I've worked with multipe technologies like Java and it's multiple frameworks (Java EE, Spring, Hibernate, JPA, Spring Boot), a little of .NET, Android Studio, Ionic, ...

+And I also have a little knowledge with Artificial Intelligence, I've worked with neural networks in Matlab and Python, image recognition, decision trees, ...

 ### What will be the main content of the posts
 <div class="box">
   <p>